Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 That sad old hoarder is me

-Looking for that bargain that is not to be missed
+Looking for a bargain, not to be missed

 For that on which I’ve set my heart